 1. Integrate PCI DSS on your Magento site

-While running an e-commerce website, you must maintain utmost security to protect your customers’ confidential data.
+While running an e-commerce website, you must maintain the utmost security to protect your customers’ confidential data.
 Henceforth, PCI (Payment Card Industry) has launched DSS (Data Security Standards), highlighting security guidelines that payment companies need to incorporate.

 Many credit card institutions have already got their DSS verified, failing which hackers can easily redirect customers to a fraud payment gateway and steal their money.
 So, you need to comply with all the necessary security standards to avoid future complications.